asitha-navaratne/LCD-8bit-mode/README.md

 <p align="justify">The pins D0 to D7 are used to send 8-bit data (commands or characters) to the LCD module.
 To send any data, the relevant data is first loaded onto the pins D0 to D7.
 Afterwards, a pulse of certain minimum width must be provided to the E pin of the module for it to "accept" the data.</p>

 <p align="justify">The RW pin is used to determine if we want to read from or write to the LCD module's microcontroller unit.
-Since we will be exclusively writing commands and characters to it, this pin is directly connected to GND.
-The VEE pin is used to control the contrast of the display by connecting it to a potentiometer.
-Alternatively, it can be connected through a resistor to GND.</p>
+Since we will be exclusively writing commands and characters to it, this pin can be directly connected to GND.
+The VEE pin is used to control the contrast of the display.
+It can be connected through a potentiometer to GND so that the user can control the contrast as they wish, or it can be connected through a fixed resistor to GND.</p>

-<p align="justify">Some LCD modules have two additional pins, A and K to control the backlight of the display.</p>
+<p align="justify">Some LCD modules have two additional pins, A and K to control the backlight of the display.
+These are connected to VCC and GND respectively, either directly or through a resistor to control the brightness of the backlight.
+Alternatively, they can be ignored completely to conserve power or if the device is meant to be used in a well lit area where the backlight won't be necessary.</p>